CaytonCodes/existing-wordpress-development-docker/README.md

     This will update the database with the new URL.
 Note you may have to manually run the queries in this script individually depending on your database.

+7. When the container is NOT running, you can update to the latest wordpress version by running:

+    `docker pull wordpress:latest`

 The website will then be available at `http://localhost` and the WordPress dashboard at `http://localhost/wp-admin`.